Internships

 Students accepted into this fellowship program must be willing and able to commit to the program timeline and travel internationally.
 Travel and accommodation during the fellowship will be arranged on your behalf.

-- Carbon Research Analyst Fellow – NESI
+- Carbon Research Analyst Fellow – New England Seafood International, United Kingdom

-- Geophysical Survey Fellow – Scantech
+- Geophysical Survey Fellow – Scantech Geoscience, Ireland

-- Health, Safety, Quality, and Environment Fellow – Causeway
+- Health, Safety, Quality, and Environment Fellow – Causeway Geotech, Northern Ireland

-- Marketing Fellow – NESI
+- Marketing Fellow – New England Seafood International, United Kingdom

 Program Requirements